 Your employer should not treat you differently just because you are over the age of 40.
 If you believe you are being discriminated against, it’s best to speak to an attorney to determine if your rights are being violated.

 Are you a victim of age discrimination?
 If so, contact Armstrong & Vaught, P.L.C. as soon as possible.
 Our attorneys are committed to seeking justice on behalf of Oklahoma workers over the age of 40.
-Call us now at 918-582-2500, toll free at (800) 722-8880, or contact us online for a free consultation with a skilled attorney.
+Call us at (918) 582-2500 or toll-free at (800) 722-8880 or complete the simple form below for a free consultation with a skilled attorney.